deviousasti/netshell/Readme.md

 # netshell

-Create a unix-like shell for your APIs
+Create a bash-like shell for your APIs

 ## 10-second intro